Lisbon in 4 Days: everything you need to know

 Book tickets for the Belém Tower and visit its interior and terrace, while enjoying the spectacular views of the Tagus River and the 25th April Bridge.

-These are the must-see sights of Belém.
-But if you want more, you can visit some of its many museums, such as the archaeological museum or the carriage museum, or stroll through its parks and gardens.
+These are the must-see sights of Belém, but if you're still hungry for more, you can visit some of its many museums, such as the archaeological museum or the carriage museum, or stroll through its parks and gardens.

 Book tickets for the Belém Tower

-After two days in Lisbon, you will have had plenty of time to see the main monuments in the city.
-Now it's time to visit the outskirts and one of the most outstanding places not only in the capital but also in Portugal.
-I am talking about Sintra and its palaces.
-Located some 30 kilometres from Lisbon, this town is an almost fairytale setting for its palaces and gardens.
+After two days in Lisbon, you'll have had plenty of time to see the main sights.
+Now it's time to visit the surroundings and one of the highlights of Portugal is Sintra.
+Located about 30 kilometres from Lisbon, this town is an almost fairytale setting for its palaces and gardens.

-The Pena Palace should be our first and obligatory visit in Sintra.
-To do so, do not hesitate to book your ticket to the Pena Palace and let yourself be dazzled by this fairytale castle, as well as its 200 hectares of gardens.
+The Pena Palace should be the first and obligatory visit on your trip to Sintra.
+So, don't hesitate to book your ticket to the Pena Palace and let yourself be dazzled by this fairytale castle, as well as its 200 hectares of gardens.
 And if you have time, you can also book tickets for the Pena Park in Sintra.

 Book your visit to the Pena Palace